billroy/notesoup/INSTALL-Heroku.md

 	cd notesoup
 	./scripts/heroku-start.sh

+The script will ask for an administrative password; you will use this only to log in as the 'system' user to edit the welcome page and administer other users.

+Enter a secure administration password, and enter it again when prompted.

 When the installation is complete the installer will open a browser window on the system/welcome page of your new Note Soup server.
-Note the url for future reference.

 If you forget the url, you can open your application from the command line:

 	heroku open

-Now go change your system password per the instructions below.

 ### Application Error at Startup